Lojain45Mostafa/Discord-Clone/README.md

 :three: `git push` <br>

-## :eyeglasses: Team Work
+:eyeglasses: Team Work

-### _conventions and Rules_
-#### _kindly read it carefully and apply each point in your tasks_
-- build an organzied OCL document for your task before starting it
+Conventions and Rules
-- work only on your task files and folders and be organized ( don't touch other tasks and folders and avoid conflicts )
+Please carefully review and adhere to each point in your tasks Focus on your designated task files and folders and maintain organization (avoid modifying other tasks and folders to prevent conflicts).
-- use the correct naming conventions in your code
+Follow the correct naming conventions in your .NET code.
-- use Aspect Oriented programming as much as needed in your code
+Utilize MVC as required in your code.
-- review your code after finishing it and check if it needs any kind of enhancements ( is the code clean ?, can it be more clean?, did i use naming conventions?....)
+Review your code after completion and consider any potential enhancements (Is the code clean?
+Can it be further improved?
+Did you adhere to naming conventions?).
-- build ReactJs components for your tasks and be aware of React naming conventions
+Develop React components for your tasks while ensuring compliance with React naming conventions.

-### _Jira collaboration_
-- each sprint (meeting) we will be doing a peer review on each others code
-- each sprint (meeting) we will push our work to the meant branches and merging them with the main branch ( deliver the version )
-- each sprint (meeting) we will be estimating the tasks duration, effort level by using the poker cards way <br>
-..to be completed..

-## :white_check_mark: License

-not yet
+Please note that these guidelines are specific to the context of .NET and React development, and you may need to adapt them to your specific project or team requirements.

 <!-- This project is licensed under the MIT License - see the LICENSE file for details. -->